How Experimental Traffic Regulation Orders work

 Bell Hill, Histon - One-Way Traffic Experimental Order 2020

 This order restricts traffic, except for cycles, to one-way on Bell Hill, Histon in a south-westerly direction.
-The effects of this order will come into effect on 10 August 2020 and the closing date for comment is 10 February 2021.
+The effects of this order will come into effect on 10 August 2020 and the closing date for comment was 10 February 2021.

 Please note that Winders Lane, Histon was originally part of this order and is described on the documents relating to this order, but is no longer going ahead following further discussion with stakeholders.